byojelly/byojelly.github.io/_posts/2017-09-26-houses_nokogiri_and_cli_oh_my.markdown

 * In your terminal type: "bundle gem name_of_project"
 * this will create the folder structure you want

-You want to start your programming with a shell of what the cli should do then you can refine the scraping and advanced methods after you have your program working on  the surface.
+A strong methodology towards coding starts with programming a shell of what the cli should do then you can refine the scraping and advanced methods after you have your program working cosmetically.

-The Bin exeucatble file needs the below line of code at the top of the file so that the program knows to read the code as ruby
+The Bin exeucatble file needs the below line of code at the beginning of the document so that the program knows to read the code as ruby
         #!/usr/bin/env ruby

 The bin folder should contain an executable file that the user interracts with.